MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 ### Security

 This solution captures customer images, making security a paramount consideration.
 Make sure all storage accounts are secured with the proper access policies, and that keys are rotated regularly.
 Ensure storage accounts and Event Hubs have retention policies that meet corporate and government privacy regulations.
-Also make sure to tier access levels so every person that requires access to the system, only has access to the data they need for their role.
+Also make sure to tier the user access levels.
+Tiering ensures that users only have access to the data they need for their role.

 ## Next steps

 To learn more about the topics introduced in this article:
-- See the [Tiered Data pattern](solution-deployment-guide-tiered-data.md) to learn more about patterns used by this solution.
+- See the [Tiered Data pattern](solution-deployment-guide-tiered-data.md), which is leveraged by the footfall detection pattern.
 - See the [Custom Vision AI Dev Kit](https://azure.github.io/Vision-AI-DevKit-Pages/) to learn more about using custom vision.

-When you're ready to test the solution example, continue with the [Footfall detection deployment guide](solution-deployment-guide-retail-footfall-detection.md), which provides step-by-step instructions for deploying and testing its components.
+When you're ready to test the solution example, continue with the [Footfall detection deployment guide](solution-deployment-guide-retail-footfall-detection.md).
+The deployment guide provides step-by-step instructions for deploying and testing its components.